-Yes, you should get excited when a brand tries to show off a liquor aged in a new barrel, especially if it's one of your favorites.
-In fact, you should try the new-barrel-aged spirit against the standard bottling.
+You should get excited when a brand tries to show off a liquor aged in a new barrel, especially if it's one of your favorites.
+You should try the new-barrel-aged spirit against the standard bottling.
 It will give you an entirely new appreciation for the effects of aging.

 Trivia Time: Unlike wines, distilled spirits do not improve with age once they are in the bottle.
 As long as they are not opened, your whiskey, brandy, rum, and the like will not change and they will certainly not mature further while they wait on the shelf.

 Not all distilled spirits are aged and some must meet minimum requirements to be placed within a certain class.
 For example:

 - Single malt scotch and Irish whiskeys must all be aged for a minimum of 3 years.

 - Añejo tequila must be aged for at least 1 year but no more than 3 years (after 3 years, it is considered an extra añejo).

 - Other spirits, such as rum, have no requirements for aging.